asllop/RunPack/runpack/DOC.md

 Description:

 ```
-Check if cell in the stack is an object: ( new ) is_obj?
+Check if cell in the stack is a map: ( new ) is_map?
 ```

 ## is_str?